 Assumptions Before Writing Your First Post

-Let’s assume you’ve created the following “stock” pages for your blog or you have an idea about what they might work:
+Let’s assume you’ve created the following “stock” pages for your blog or you already have an idea about how they might look:

 These are areas that are going to have a prominent place throughout your blog.
 They’re not really posts, so we’ll exclude them from this discussion.
 Really they’re more like information pages about you and your blog rather than blog posts per se.

 For the purposes of this discussion then, we’ll focus purely on what we might think of as your “real” blog posts.
 This is the content you’ll write from now until whenever, that people will want to read.